-An AutoMod model is made up of a collection of systems.
-Any number of movement systems can be defined, and a process system connects the movement systems to the logical flow of products.
-In the process system, loads

-(products, parts, etc.) move between processes (locations), and compete for resources (equipment, operators, and queues).
+Any number of movement systems can be defined in an AutoMod model, and a process system connects the movement systems to the logical flow of products.
+In the process system, loads (products, parts, etc.) move between processes (locations) and compete for resources (equipment, operators, and queues).
 The load is the active entity, executing action statements that are connected to the processes.
-Typical action statements give users the ability to
+Typical action statements give users the ability to:

 - Use machines/operators

 - Move into queues

-- · Clone new loads
+- Clone new loads

 - Change load types

-- Wait on user-defined delay lists (order lists)
+- Wait on user-defined delay lists

 - Increment/decrement counters

 - Set variable values

-- · Read from data files
+- Read from data files

 - Send to other processes

 - Make conditional tests